NovaBACKUP Data Protection Blog

 Amendment to the California Consumer Privacy Act (CCPA)

-It’s also important to note that CPRA/CCPA enforcement is newly being handled by California Privacy Protection Agency (CPPA).
+It’s also important to note that CPRA/CCPA enforcement is newly being handled by the California Privacy Protection Agency (CPPA).
 The industry expectation here is that enforcement activities will increase significantly over the prior authority, the California Attorney General.

 While California was the first state to launch a data protection law, others have their own coming into effect or are rapidly working to get one in place.

-Virginia, Connecticut, Colorado and Utah
+Virginia, Connecticut, Colorado, and Utah

-"74% of MSPs clients struggle to comply with regulations like HIPAA, GDPR, and PCI-DSS."
+"74% of MSPs' clients struggle to comply with regulations like HIPAA, GDPR, and PCI-DSS."

 Kaseya’s 2022 Global Benchmark Survey Report